Arkansas Licensing Regulations for Audiologists and Speech-Language Pathologists

 - The Board of Examiners may grant a license to any CCC holder

 - Applicants for a provisional license must possess a master's degree and be in the process of completing the paid professional experience and pass an exam approved by the Board of Examiners.
-Application must be made within 30 days of paid experiences onset.
+Application must be made within 30 days of beginning the professional experience.
 This license may be renew annually for up to 36 months.

 - ASHA certified individuals may practice pending disposition of their application.

-Ten clock hours of continuing education are required per year; dual licensees must complete 15 clock hours per year.
+Ten clock hours of continuing education are required per year, with at least 5 hours from Content Area I [PDF]; dual licensees must complete 15 clock hours per year, with at least 5 hours from Content Area I.

 For information on Arkansas telepractice regulations, visit State Telepractice Requirements.